Mpho Tutu van Furth

 Mpho Andrea Tutu van Furth (born 1963) is a South African Anglican priest, author and activist.
-She is the daughter of Leah and Archbishop Desmond Tutu.
-She coauthored two books with her father, and a biography about him with journalist Allister Sparks.
-She was ordained in 2003, but due to the regulations of the Anglican Church of South Africa, she was not permitted to function as a priest in the church after marrying a woman in 2015.
-In 2022 she began preaching in Amsterdam.
+She is the daughter of Archbishop Desmond and Leah Tutu.
+She co-wrote two books with her father, and a biography about him with the journalist Allister Sparks.
+She was ordained in 2003 as a priest in the Episcopal Church in the United States, and later served in the Anglican Church of Southern Africa.
+Since 2016, the South African church will not permit her to work as a priest because she is married to a woman, Marceline van Furth.
+In 2015 they moved to the Netherlands, Marceline's native country, where she has served as a priest in Amsterdam with the Convocation of Episcopal Churches in Europe since 2022.

 Biography

 Early life

 Mpho Andrea Tutu was born in London to Nomalizo Tutu, a South African activist, and Desmond Tutu, an Anglican bishop.
 Both her parents are known for their work as anti-apartheid and human rights activists.
 Tutu has three siblings: Trevor Thamsanqa, Theresa Thandeka and Naomi Nontombi.
 She was 31 years old when apartheid ended in 1994.

 As a child, Tutu had no desire to follow in her father's footprints as a priest and later described her path to the ministry as taking the "scenic route" and said she felt God calling her into the profession.